Xilinx/Alveo-Cards/master/debugging/source/docs/card-validation.md

 - - -
 ### xclmgmt driver issues

-If the following error is displayed when running `xbutil validate`, it suggests the management driver is not working correctly.
+If the following error is displayed when running [xbutil validate](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil-validate), it suggests the management driver is not working correctly.

 ```
 Test 4 [0000:17:00.1]     : Verify kernel